fixxit/MoknJ/README.md

 * The platform is split up in 2 applications ([GUI](https://github.com/fixxit/MoknJ-WebUI)) (Node.js app) and API (Spring boot app).
 This creates the impression when using the app that is fast.
 * As the GUI only handles rest (ajax) request and display (data manipulation) with the API which is tomcat/tomee/wildfly free to handle db related requests and data manipulation.
 * GUI is pure HTML5 and javascript which makes it easy for most developers to contribute to.
-* Moknj app consists out of templates and menu item (pages), templates and menu's are dynamic or abstract.
+* Moknj consists of templates(components with fields) and menu item (pages), templates and menu's are dynamic or abstract.
 * Moknj also contains simple graph stats implementation to setup and generate statistics on individual templates.
-* MoknJ overs the capability to change the database structure of save records on the fly as needs of the user grow.
+* Moknf offers the capability to change the database structure on the fly.

 ## Low level break down (Also high level but more detaaail hah!) ##
 ### Template ###
 Templates represent components in the platform.
 Templates define the fields and field behavior.
 Templates are linked to menu (pages).
 See menu for more information.

-* Template consists out of multiple fields, which can be saved.
+* Template consists out of multiple fields, which can be manipulated and saved.
 (Showed in red box of screen shot)
 * Name of field to be displayed on the page.
 (Shown in green box of screen shot)
 * Field Type consists out of few types namely text, number, date, monetary.
 (Shown in blue box of screen shot)
 * Field Index, the index of the field on the view of the template.
 (Showed in red box of screen shot)
 * Drop down fields are fields which have multiple values.
 These fields are displayed as you guessed a drop down...
-* Templates also have behavior (Asset, Employee) assigned to them.
+* Templates also have behavior (Asset, Employee, more to come as we expand the functionality) assigned to them.

 ![template](https://github.com/fixxit/MoknJ/blob/master/images/template.jpg?raw=true)